Category: Meat

 Kind of amazing that I haven’t already done something like this – sliced it open on the inside of the body structure while trying to thread a coarse nut onto a fine-threaded tap bolt.
 Duh.

 Today we began sorting out the foundational hardware – the junk that holds the xylophones to the van.
-They’re going to be big, look heavy, visit this site and somewhat springy, and we don’t want them flexing loose or tearing the metal.
+They’re going to be big, heavy, and somewhat springy, and we don’t want them flexing loose or tearing the metal.